 Where monitoring involves video or audio surveillance, staff should be given specific information such as the location of cameras or microphones.
 Where communications, such as emails or telephone conversations are monitored, staff should know when to expect that information about them will be collected, why the information is being collected, who will be able to view the information and how the information may be used.

-The Information Commissioner's Code of Practice on monitoring suggests that employers make this information available in staff handbooks, intranets, or other places where staff usually find out about personnel policy, and that staff are updated if significant changes are introduced.
+The Information Commissioner's Code on monitoring suggests that employers make this information available in staff handbooks, intranets, or other places where staff usually find out about personnel policy, and that staff are updated if significant changes are introduced.
 Part 3 of the Code deals with monitoring and surveillance.

 The only exception to the principle of notifying staff is the very limited case where covert monitoring is necessary in order to properly investigate a genuine suspicion of criminal activity.

 The Data Protection Act also gives you important rights to ask your employer what personal information your employer is holding about you, how that information was obtained, how that information is or will be used, and who is likely to have access to the information.
 This is known as your right to make a ‘Data Subject Access Request’.
 If your employer refuses to give you this information, you can complain to the Information Commissioner.
 If you are a union member, speak to your union first.
 They may be able to help you resolve matters without the need for a formal complaint.

 Section 5 of the Information Commissioner's Quick Guide to the Employment Practices Code (PDF, 168KB) also deals with monitoring.